 Today, we will be looking at the oldest online bookmakers that are still alive today.
 The fact that these books have remained standing over the years while many others came and went is testament to savvy management and business sense.
 These are the 10 oldest online bookmakers still alive today.

 There are two ways we could have gone with this post as far as defining “oldest.”
-One was to document which sites actually appeared first online.
+One was to document which online sports betting sites actually launched first.
 The other was to document the oldest bookmakers that existed in the real world before going online.
 We chose the second option as it takes a longer-term view and shows just how experienced some of the oldest bookmakers really are.

 Some of the oldest online bookmakers can dated in terms of centuries.
 The Ladbrokes name, for example, has been active in some form another across three distinct centuries: the 1800s, 1900s and 2000s.
 Bet365, BetFred and William Hill were also each active well before “internet” was even a word.
 In fact, all of the 10 oldest betting sites predate the internet by a significant margin.